-Generalization is addressed by Pinto et al \cite{pinto2017robust} by adding disturbances as adversarial examples \cite{goodfellow2014explaining}, which was later extended by Pan et al. \cite{pan2019risk}.
-By training with adversarial examples, the authors reduce the simulation-to-reality gap caused by modeling errors, so that the trained models generalize better in real-world scenarios.
-Adversarial RL is formulated as a two-player zero-sum game in \cite{pinto2017robust, pan2019risk}, where an adversary aims to obstruct the success of the learning system.
-However, learning in a zero-sum game requires finding a Nash equilibrium, which is especially challenging for continuous, high-dimensional problems \cite{salimans2016improved}.
-Otherwise, if we formulate the problem as a non-zero-sum game, in which the adversary optimizes a different reward function, a sophisticated reward function for the adversary would have to be handcrafted.
-One can argue that engineering the reward function could be helpful in improving the generalization ability to unseen scenarios of a RL agent, however, as pointed out in \cite{rlblogpost}, designing the \emph{perfect} reward function is itself a very challenging task.
-For instance, the traffic rule \emph{a vehicle is not allowed to overtake another vehicle on its right side except in congested traffic} requires a sequence of events, which is difficult to integrate in a reward function, while the traffic rule can be easily expressed by temporal logic.
+Pinto et al. \cite{pinto2017robust} discussed generalization by adding disturbances as adversarial examples \cite{goodfellow2014explaining}.
+Their study was later extended by Pan et al. \cite{pan2019risk}.
+By training with adversarial examples, the authors reduced the simulation-to-reality gap caused by modeling errors, so the trained models generalize better in real-world scenarios.
+Adversarial RL is formulated as a two-player zero-sum game in \cite{pinto2017robust, pan2019risk}, in which an adversary aims to obstruct the success of the learning system.
+However, learning in a zero-sum game requires finding a Nash equilibrium, which is especially challenging for continuous high-dimensional problems \cite{salimans2016improved}.
+Otherwise, if we formulate the problem as a non-zero-sum game, in which the adversary optimizes a different reward function, then a sophisticated reward function for the adversary would have to be handcrafted.
+One can argue that engineering the reward function could improve the generalization ability of an RL agent.
+However, as pointed out in \cite{rlblogpost}, designing a \emph{perfect} reward function is a very challenging task.
+For instance, the traffic rule \emph{a vehicle is not allowed to overtake another on its right side except in congested traffic} requires a sequence of events, which is difficult to integrate into a reward function; the traffic rule can easily be expressed by a temporal logic.
 Therefore, temporal logic falsification methods provide a possibility to automatically improve generalization without having to tune the reward functions.

-In this paper, we propose a new framework: we create adversarial samples in a single RL-agent setting, wherein the protagonist is represented as an RL-agent, while safety falsification methods act as an adversary.
+In this paper, we propose a new framework: we develop adversarial samples in a single RL agent setting, wherein the protagonist is represented by an RL agent, while safety falsification methods act as an adversary.
 Safety falsification approaches drive a system to unsafe behaviors, which violate given safety specifications \cite{abbas2013probabilistic}.